 Monday 4 December 2017 saw the launch of a new service aiming to improve journeys for visually, or hearing-impaired, customers has been running on bus service 120, connecting Halfway to Fulwood, in Sheffield.

-In a three-year pilot scheme, 37 buses belonging to local operators First South Yorkshire and Stagecoach Yorkshire have been equipped with screens and speakers announcing the next stop along the route as the bus approaches it.
+In a three-year pilot scheme, now extended until August 2022, buses belonging to local operators First South Yorkshire and Stagecoach Yorkshire have been equipped with screens and speakers announcing the next stop along the route as the bus approaches it.

 The Audio-visual Displays on Buses project is part of the Better Bus Area Fund programme.

 Service 120 was selected for the trial because it serves the Royal Hallamshire Hospital, city centre and Sheffield University campus; making it one of the key transport links in the city.